salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 [img_double_prec]: images/IEEE_754_Double_Floating_Point_Format.svg.png

 Double variables can represent numerical values with approximately 15-17 significant *decimal* digits.
-However, due to the amount of memory allocated per element in an array, double-precision variables  can consume a lot of more memory.
+However, due to the amount of memory allocated per element in an array, double-precision variables can consume a lot more memory.

 In MATLAB, you can see how much memory a double precision variable consumes with the following examples: